emilsjolander/sprinkles/README.md

 - `@AutoIncrementPrimaryKey` Used to mark a field a an autoincrementing primary key.
 The field must be an `int` or a `long` and cannot be in the same class as any other primary key.
 - `@Column` Used to associate a class field with a sql column.
 - `@PrimaryKey` Used to mark a field as a primary key.
 Multiple primary keys in a class are allowed and will result in a composite primary key.
 - `@ForeignKey` Used to mark a field as a foreign key.
-The argument given to this annotation should be in the form of foreignKeyTable(foreignKeyColumn).
+The argument given to this annotation should be in the form of `"foreignKeyTable(foreignKeyColumn)"`.
 - `@CascadeDelete` Used to mark a field also marked as a foreign key as a cascade deleting field.

 ###Saving
 The save method is both an insert and a update method, the correct thing will be done depending on if the model exists in the database or not.
-The two first methods below and syncronous, the second is for using together with a transaction (more on the later).
+The two first methods below are syncronous, the second is for using together with a transaction (more on the later).
 There are also two asyncronous methods, one with a callback and one without.
 The syncronous methods will return a boolean indicating if the model was saved or not, The asyncronous method with a callback will just not invoke the callback if saving failed.
 ```java
 boolean save();
 boolean save(Transaction t);